 I enjoy studying different art making practices and take courses online and in person from a wide range of artists to increase my vocabulary.
 I pray my own art reflects the teachings I've learned, not imitate them.
 That truth resonates in the work made by my own hands and I honor the fiber of my own thread.
 It may be dental floss I'm hanging onto at the moment, but it's mine.
 In my ecourse I teach students not to "lie to the canvas", rather be true to who you are as an artist and paint what you love and your audience will find you.
 In a world where so much inauthentic work is being made and put out for us to view I would rather make marks from a place of truth and honor.
 These marks are made to reflect my personal story, those who share my journey and life, and all the things that bring me joy.
 I find that by sharing myself through art I am able to reach many people, bringing JOY to their lives as well as my own.

-these are my people: Mailey, Billy and William
+this is my family: Mailey, Billy and William

 William and Mailey attend the same college which is awesome!
-Billy and are are totally rocking the empty nesters stage of life.
+And now I teach there so even more awesome!
+Billy and are totally rocking the empty nesters stage of life.